aman-sharma123/Data_Query_Dashboard/README.md

-# AI Query Interaction System
+# AI Query Dashboard

 ## 🚀 Project Overview
-This project is an **AI-powered Query Interaction System** that allows users to input queries and get simulated AI responses in the form of dynamic graphs.
+This project is **Data_Query_Dashboard** that allows users to input queries and get simulated AI responses in the form of dynamic graphs.
 It includes features such as **query history, dynamic data generation, real-time suggestions, and an intelligent loading system.**

 ## 🔥 Features
 - **AI-like Query Suggestions**: Provides real-time suggestions based on user input.